Air conditioners

 how an air conditioner works.
 Let's take a closer look!

-Photo: A typical air conditioner unit outside a restaurant.
-This is the fan that
+Photo: A typical air conditioner unit mounted on a wall outside a building.
+These are the fans that

 air conditioners are permanently fixed in one place, but you can get small portable air-conditioning units too.